wp-plugins/wpsso/readme.txt

 **Try the WPSSO plugin with complete confidence** - when uninstalled, WPSSO removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).

+= Great Support =

+**WPSSO is actively being developed and supported**.
+You can review the [FAQ](http://faq.wpsso.surniaulula.com/) and [Notes](http://notes.wpsso.surniaulula.com/) pages for additional setup information.
+If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/wpsso) or the [Pro version support website](http://support.wpsso.surniaulula.com/).

 == Installation ==

 = Install and Uninstall =